 Historical study of environmental dimensions of change in human history.
 Historical case examples covering most world regions, and periods such as prehistory, the ancient world, agrarian societies, and the recent industrial world.
-Credit cannot be earned for both HIST 309 and HIST 409.
 Variable.

 HIST 418 Native Peoples of the Americas